Let's talk about racial discrimination in the workplace. It happens very often but is less likely to be talked about for a variety of reasons.

 According to the US Equal Opportunity Commission, “race discrimination involves treating someone (an applicant or employee) unfavorably because he/she is of a certain race or because of personal characteristics associated with race (such as hair texture, skin color, or certain facial features).”

-For instance, one of the things I am questioned about most in the workplace is how I got my name "as a Latina".
-With humor I always answer "my mother" but I know exactly what they’re hinting at.
+For instance, one of the things people question me about the most in the workplace is how I got my name "as a Latina."
+With humor, I always answer "my mother," but I know exactly what they’re hinting at.
 I am very aware of the fact that my name does not match my ethnicity to those that are narrow-minded.
 Questions and comments about my name have been a form of racial discrimination for me in the workplace.